 ““The design of crypto assets may create some practical obstacles to legal intervention, but that does not mean that crypto assets are outside the law.”

-In bringing this action, TTL is essentially asking the High Court to recognise that the proprietary rights in such digital assets also extend to enabling their legal owners to recover those assets where and when access to them has been lost, stolen or transferred by fraud.
+The courts have consistently recognised digital assets as property capable of being the subject matter of various judicial and equitable remedies.
+TTL is essentially asking the High Court to recognise that proprietary rights in digital assets also extend to enabling legal owners to recover lost or stolen assets.

 This article is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.
 If you have any queries regarding this article, please contact us.